Plastic Surgery includes the following research areas:

 The programs are primarily patient-based and success is heavily related to an adequate number of patients and consequently the size of the scientifically active staff.

-Uppsala University Hospital and Uppsala University has been appointed national centers for craniofacial surgery and for severely burned individuals.
+Uppsala University Hospital has been appointed national specialized care center for craniofacial surgery and for severe burns.
 This has guaranteed a solid basis for research to thrive.